chingu-voyages/voyage-project-resourcehelper/README.md

 implement match the capabilities of your tier and the resources (e.g. time & knowledge) availble to your team.

-* [ ] Allow the user to display more information about how to use each field in the input form.
-This should be implemented individually for each field.
+* [ ] Since there may be a large number of items returned through the API consider retrieving the min _pages_ to limit the performance impact of retrieving and displaying everything.

 * [ ] Personalize the application by collecting the user's name and including it in labels, alerts, and error message.